briandailey/briandailey.github.com/projects/index.md

 the back end, with an eye towards building familiarity with whatever tool might best fit the job at hand.

+You can, of course, find some of my work on [GitHub](http://github.com/briandailey).

 <p class="lead">A few highlights along the way...</p>

 ### 2001-2004